afeld/github-find/README.md

 This extension adds two simple features to github:

 On public repos, you get the "Search source code..." box that already exists on private repos.

-Also, this binds '/' to highlight the repo search box for both public and private repos.
+'/' is bound as a keyboard shortcut to highlight the repo search box for both public and private repos.

 ## Bugs